zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 the announcement public key with either the current rounded unix time or the previous rounded unix time.
 This check is to prevent replay of old announcements.

+The requested timeout is the time in seconds for which the announcement is requested to be stored.

 The announcement type is 0 for an initial announcement or 1 for a reannouncement.